J-L-Tech/Oxidoro-Timer/README.md

 ## Next Steps

-Note, The Current Timer Scheme's Pause and Resume is only on the seconds level, so a pause and resume operate at the beginning of each second.
+- [ ] The Current Timer Scheme's Pause and Resume is only on the seconds level, so a pause and resume operate at the beginning of each second.
 A more sophisticated timer model would fix this, which is doable.
+- [ ] "Play Sound" and "Display Arbitrary Text" as options in a program
+- [ ] Editor for the user to create their own programs
+- [ ] Getting the App to take up the whole page of the browser for multiple screen sizes